Master’s Degree in Psychology

 Is it worth getting a master’s degree in psychology?

-Choosing a stand-alone master’s degree in psychology may be a good choice if you want or need to strengthen your knowledge of a particular type of psychology or your research methods skills but do not want to commit to a doctoral program.
-Obtaining a master’s degree may also be beneficial when applying for leadership or management positions in applied or laboratory settings outside of academia.
+Choosing a stand-alone master’s degree in psychology may be a good choice if you want to strengthen your knowledge of a specific type of psychology and improve your research methods skills.
+Obtaining a master’s degree may also lead to leadership or management positions in applied or laboratory settings outside of academia.
+In some states, a master’s degree in psychology qualifies graduates for licensure as a limited psychologist, but all states require a doctoral degree for independent clinical practice.

 Should I pursue an online master’s in psychology degree?

-Whether you pursue a degree in a traditional format or an online format is entirely up to you.
-Many schools do offer online psychology master’s programs, and these can be a good fit for working or busy students.
+Online master’s in psychology degree programs are good options for working or busy students.
 If you decide to get your master’s in psychology online, choose a program that is fully accredited and that offers the same classes and services to online students as it does to on-campus students.
-If you prefer a more traditional classroom setting and do not enjoy self-study, an online master’s in psychology may not be for you.
+If you prefer a more traditional classroom setting and do not enjoy self-directed study, an online master’s in psychology may not be right for you.